AI4Finance-Foundation/ElegantRL/docs/source/algorithms/mappo.rst

 MAPPO
 ==========

 `Multi-Agent Proximal Policy Optimization (MAPPO) <https://arxiv.org/abs/2103.01955>`_ is a variant of PPO which is specialized for multi-agent settings.
-MAPPO achieves surprisingly strong performance in two popular multi-agent testbeds: the particle-world environments, the Starcraft multi-agent challenge.
+MAPPO achieves surprisingly strong performance in two popular multi-agent testbeds: the particle-world environments and the Starcraft multi-agent challenge.

 -  Shared network parameter for all agents ✔️